top of page

-Move over boring mashed potatoes for this amazing, garlicky Greek dip.
+Move over bland mashed potatoes for this fantastic, garlicky Greek dip.
 This dip is absolutely wonderful.
-Lots of garlic with a hint of tartness from the vinegar make these creamy mashed potatoes my favorite.
+Lots of garlic with a hint of tartness from the vinegar make these creamy mashed potatoes my favourite.
 Although the traditional recipe calls for smooth potatoes, I tend to leave these with a touch of fine texture, something I personally enjoy.
-Potatoes are the most common vegetable that is used for a skordalia, but you can also use beets, bread, parsnips and sometimes ground nuts.
+Potatoes are the most common vegetable used for a skordalia, but you can also use beets, bread, parsnips, and sometimes ground nuts.
 All of these will have slightly different flavors and textures, but they are all delicious.
-This super simple dish is served as a dip, but I also serve it as a side for stews, grilled meats and other main courses, and also as a filling for omelettes and as a topping for crostini grilled with some cheese (feta or Parmesan cheese) on top.
+This super simple dish is served as a dip, but I also serve it as a side for stews, grilled meats, and other main courses, as a filling for omelettes, and as a topping for crostini grilled with some cheese (feta or Parmesan cheese) on top.
 It is very versatile, and once you taste it, you will also find tremendous use for it.
-This cookbook is from another of my favorite chefs, Maria Elia.
-A wonderful cook, a wonderful person, check out how she and her kitchen supported hospitals in London during the pandemic, and recipe creator.
-Her cookbooks are absolutely delicious, her recipes creative and full of flavor.
-This is one of the cookbooks I use for my fine catering business, all the time.
+Maria Elia is one of my favourite chefs and cookbook authors.
+I have all her books; this one stands out for authentic and modern Greek flavours, like this dish.
+This book results from her experimentation at her father's tavern in the Troodos mountains of Cyprus.
+It combines traditional recipes from visiting villages and being allowed into the local kitchens.
+However, the other recipes are her interpretations of traditional Greek dishes with a modern twist.
+The book is packed with folklore and knowledge, and every recipe I have cooked from here is outstanding.
+This is probably my favourite Greek cookbook on my shelf.

 Ingredients: